Skip to Main Content

 Parents, teachers, and school staff can make referrals to the YES program by identifying qualifying students.
 An eligible student would be identified as needing behavioral health services to better function in school and in their community.

-These providers work in over two hundred schools throughout Arizona in Tucson, Casa Grande, Eloy, Sells, Yuma, Maricopa City, Douglas, and Sierra Vista.
+These providers work in over two hundred schools throughout Arizona in Cochise, Coconino, Mohave, Pima, Santa Cruz, Yavapai, and Yuma counties.

-When a child is referred to a behavioral health provider from a school they may be eligible for a special allocation of one-time state funding.
-Schools can refer students for counseling for anxiety, depression, social isolation, stress, behavioral issues, or any other mental health services.
-If the child is underinsured or uninsured families will not receive a bill for these services; they are covered by the state appropriated Children’s Behavioral Health Services Fund.
+When a child is referred to a behavioral health provider from a school, they may be eligible for Title 19/21 funding through AHCCCS.
+In addition, if the child is uninsured or underinsured they may be eligible for Non-Title 19 Medicaid funds (eligibility is determined by Solari).
+Schools can refer students to any behavioral health provider within the Arizona Complete Health-Complete Care Plan network of providers for counseling for anxiety, depression, social isolation, stress, behavioral issues, or any other mental health services.
+If the child is underinsured or uninsured families will not receive a bill for these services; they may be eligible for Non-Title 19 Medicaid funding.

 For more information

-If a school, school district, or behavioral health provider would like more information on obtaining a behavioral health partnership in their community or if there are any questions about the CBHSF fund, please contact us.
+If a school, school district, or behavioral health provider would like more information on obtaining a behavioral health partnership in their community or if there are any questions about any of the programs above, please contact us.

 You can also visit AHCCCS to find out more about Accessing Behavioral Services in Schools.